mirage/mirage/Readme.md

 let is_fi = Key.(pure ((=) "fi") $ value lang_key)
 ```

-We can use the `if_impl` combinator to choose between two implementation depending on the value of the key:
+We can use the `if_impl` combinator to choose between two implementations depending on the value of the key:

 ```ocaml
 let dynamic_storage =